hebaulf/design-ui-fundamentals/README.md

 ### Visual Hierarchy

 The order in which we notice various design elements and the level of importance that they each convey.
+Some elements of a UI are more important than others.
+Visual hierarchy allows us to establish this importance.
+This can be done with position, contrast, color, scale, style or a combination of the above

 <img src="screenshots/hierarchy.jpeg" alt="Hierarchy" width="600"/>